 Everyone loves dogs, and to say brands are taking notice is an understatement.
+Take advantage of the trend by learning how to get your dog sponsored.

 Few things in life are as pure as the joy of gazing upon a good doggo.
 Well, OK, maybe a good doggo dressed as a hamburger.
 Or a doggo with an exceptionally long and floppy tongue.
 Or a pupper about to chow down on some In-N-Out.

 The point is, pets are unbearably cute, and our collective willingness to smash that like button every time we see a sweet one on social media has caught the attention of brands in a serious way.
+Since they’re already looking for cute pups and pooches, you might as well figure out how to get your dog sponsored.

 And on the ground level is Loni Edwards, founder of The Dog Agency, the first talent agency to focus exclusively on pets.
 Edwards, a Harvard law school graduate turned fashion tech entrepreneur, founded TDA in 2015 after noticing the considerable attention her miniature French bulldog, Chloe, was picking up on social media.